rlberry-py/rlberry/docs/basics/userguide/export_training_data.md

 Be careful about this 2 things:
 - The folder containing tensorboard results must respect the following tree structure :
     `<tensorboard_log_folder/algo_name/n_simu/events.out.tfevents.xxxxx>`
-- You must have only one file (event.out.tfenvent.xxx) by leaf folder(n_simu), only the first one would be import !
+- You must have only one file (event.out.tfenvent.xxx) by leaf folder(n_simu), only the first one would be imported !

-For this tuto you can do these training with stablebaseline, and log with tensorboard :
+For instance, suppose you do the following training with stablebaseline, and log with tensorboard :

 ```python
 from stable_baselines3 import PPO